derlin/docker-compose-viz-mermaid/docs/pages/index.md

 The latter will download Chromium the first time it is launched, so be patient and don't worry: the next execution will be dazzlingly fast.

-There is also an option to use well-known online tools to render images, namely <https://mermaid.ink/> or <https://kroki.io>.
+Another option is to use well-known online tools to render images, namely <https://mermaid.ink/> or <https://kroki.io>.
+You can finally opt for the official mermaid-cli tool, but this requires you have nodejs and npm available on your system.
+The installation of `mmdc` (mermaid-cli) will be handled by docker-compose-viz-mermaid on first use.
 Have a look at [environment variables]({{ site.baseurl }}{% link pages/options.md %}#environment-variables) for details.

 ## Data privacy